pepebecker/pinyin-telegram/README.md

 ## Usage

-Use the link above to add the PinyinBot to your Telegram chats and send him some Chinese text.
-He will reply with the same text in the phonic language called Pinyin.
-For example, if you send `我喜欢吃面条`, he would reply with `wǒ xǐ huān chī miàn tiáo`.
+Use the link above to add PinyinBot to your Telegram chats and send him some Chinese text.
+He will reply with the same text in the phonetic language called Pīnyīn (拼音).
+For example, if you send `我喜欢吃面条`, he would reply with `wǒ xǐhuan chī miàntiáo`.

 ## Related